goal31121/DiseaseRecognition/README.md

 streamlit run app.py

 ---

 ## 🤝 Contributing

 We welcome contributions from the community! 🚀

-Steps to Contribute:
-Fork the repository
-Create a new branch (feature/your-feature-name)
-Make your changes
-Commit and push
-Open a Pull Request
+Please check the [CONTRIBUTING.md](./CONTRIBUTING.md) file for detailed guidelines.

 ## 🏷️ Good First Issues

-If you're new to open source, you can start with:
+If you're new to open source, start with issues labeled `good-first-issue`.

-Improve UI/UX
-Add loading indicators
-Add input validation
-Enhance error handling

-Check issues labeled good-first-issue